Australia and sanctions

-ASO is committed to administering Australian sanctions law diligently, but also in a way that facilitates trade wherever possible.
+The ASO is committed to administering Australian sanctions law diligently, but also in a way that facilitates trade wherever possible.

-While we will work as quickly as possible to process requests and applications, if possible you should allow 3 months for ASO to process your request for an inquiry or permit application, especially for complex activities and activities in high-risk countries or regions.
+While we will work as quickly as possible to process requests and applications, if possible you should allow 3 months for the ASO to process your request for an indicative assessment or permit application, especially for complex activities and activities in high-risk countries or regions.
 Generally we expect, although cannot always guarantee, that it will take us 6-8 weeks to process.
 It may, however, take significantly longer if any of the factors below apply.

 The time it will take to get a response will depend on a range of factors, including: